kakkad911/Community-Articles/README.md

 **Note:** If your article includes images, send an email to <info@xinfin.org> with the image files.
 Note where the images belong in the article by using comments: `<!--this is a comment-->`.

-10. Request reviews of your PR from the Information Development team in the ``#general`` channel in Slack.
+10. Request reviews of your PR (pull request) from the Information Development team in the ``#general`` channel in Slack.

 Your content will be reviewed.
 Depending on the review feedback, you might be asked to make additional changes.
 The editorial team will merge your pull request once your contribution is reviewed.